apnadkarni/blt/doc/filmstrip.rst

   *tag*, then an empty string is returned.

 *pathName* **tag names** ?\ *frameName*\ ... ?
-  Returns a list of tags used by the *listview* widget.
+  Returns a list of tags used by the *filmstrip* widget.
 If one or more *frameName* arguments are present, any tag used by *frameName* is returned.

 *pathName* **tag set** *frameName* ?\ *tag* ... ?
   Sets one or more tags for a given frame.  *FrameName* may be a label, index, or tag and may refer to multiple frames.
-Tag names can't start with a digit (to distinquish them from indices) and can't be a reserved tag ("all").
+Tag names can't start with a digit (to distinguish them from indices) and can't be a reserved tag ("all").

 *pathName* **tag unset** *frameName* ?\ *tag* ... ?